GUIDE · BLOOD DERIVATIVES

 Time Saving: Plasma can be centrifuged immediately after collection, whereas serum requires at least 30 minutes for coagulation.
 This quicker processing is crucial in situations where rapid diagnostic results are needed, improving overall healthcare efficiency and patient outcomes.

 Higher Yield: Plasma yields 15%-20% more volume than serum, enabling the use of smaller blood draw tubes.
-This is particularly beneficial for patients with low blood volume, reducing the risk of anemia from frequent collections and lowering waste disposal costs
+This is particularly beneficial for patients with low blood volume, reducing the risk of anemia from frequent collections and lowering waste disposal costs.

 Prevention of Coagulation Interferences: Unlike serum, plasma does not contain fibrin strands, which can clog analyzers and cause errors in immunoassays, thereby ensuring more reliable test results.